Primordial (band)

 Primordial are an Irish extreme metal band from Skerries, County Dublin.
 The band was formed in 1993 by bassist Pól MacAmhlaigh and guitarist Ciarán MacUiliam.
-Their sound blends black metal and doom metal with Celtic music.
+Their sound blends black metal with Celtic music.

 History

 The band's roots stretch back to 1987 when Pól and Ciarán first began playing together with Pól's brother, Derek.
 The band (who were called Forsaken for a brief period) initially played a rough, hybrid mix of early, primitive thrash and death metal (playing covers of Death, Sepultura and the like).

 Vocalist Nemtheanga joined the band after seeing an advertisement for a singer in Dublin specialist metal store The Sound Cellar in 1991.
 According to Primordial lore, the ad was pasted over no more than 2 hours after it being put up.

 Upon Nemtheanga's joining the band, the band started to pursue a darker direction citing influence from Bathory, Celtic Frost and the emerging Greek and Norwegian black metal scenes.

 Primordial was the first black metal styled band to emerge from Ireland with the release of their Dark Romanticism demo in the early summer of 1993 (Cruachan were also active at this time combining black metal with folk music).
-The band initially came to the attention of Lee Barrett from the UK label Candlelight Records but he failed to move on signing the band, so after a live soundboard recording from Dublin from 1994 was sent to Cacophonous Records (Cradle of Filth, Bal Sagoth, etc.), the band signed with them for the release of their debut album Imrama.
+The band initially came to the attention of Lee Barrett from the UK label Candlelight Records but he failed to move on signing the band, so after a live soundboard recording from Dublin from 1994 was sent to Cacophonous Records (Cradle of Filth, Bal-Sagoth, etc.), the band signed with them for the release of their debut album Imrama.

 Although their debut album, Imrama, was characteristic as being in a more melodic black metal musical direction, they gradually came to refine their sound with A Journey's End, which included the use of mandolins and whistles and a more epic style.
 The two subsequent releases, The Burning Season and Spirit the Earth Aflame, showed the band's reflection of cultural geist and emotion, woven into an amalgam of black, Celtic, and folk metal musical styles.
 They have toured with various metal bands in the extreme metal genre, including Norwegian black metal band Immortal.